-This mexican lasagna recipe may be my most favorite for giving.
+It’s also a favorite for giving.
 I think I’ve probably made if for just about everyone I know who has had a baby or some kind of surgery and not only does it taste awesome, but you can make it ahead and refrigerate it for a day or even two if you have to before you cook it and it still turns out well.

-P.S. this casserole can also be frozen after assembly.
+This casserole can also be frozen after assembly.
 Just wrap it well and it should keep for a month or longer.
 Just set it in the fridge to thaw overnight.
 If you’re like me when I do that, it doesn’t thaw.
 You may have to set it out on the counter for a couple of hours before baking.

 - In a large skillet cook, crumble and drain the ground beef.
 Add the salsa, tomato sauce and taco seasoning and stir to combine.
 Simmer on low heat 10-15 minutes.